dannyodeleon/Feral-Hog-Identification/README.md

  mean average precision (mAP@0.50) = 0.921259, or 92.13 %
 Total Detection Time: 11 Seconds
 ```
+* The Skunk class, unsurprisingly, had the lowest average precision(80.65%) of all classes as it was very imbalanced due to the lack of annotated skunk images in the Open Images dataset.

+### Real Time Detection
  ![hogs10](YOLO_images/hogs10.gif)

 As you can see, though a bit unstable, the detector does seem to locate and identify pigs most of the time.